 Nothing says relaxation and rejuvenation like two cucumber slices resting on your closed eyes as you lounge in a white robe with your favorite face mask on.
 If you’re really lucky your hair is lifted off your neck and held high in a twisted towel with a nourishing hair mask.
 Sounds like heaven to me and probably anyone you ask after a long day at work.

 How did this image with the cucumber eye covers become the ideal spa treatment in so many of our minds?
 When our eyes are feeling heavy and we look in the mirror and see dark circles the natural remedy seems obvious—cucumber slices.
-You’ll be happy to hear that science actually backs up this anecdotal trick.

 Meet the cucumber

 The cucumber, also known in the scientific community as cucumis sativus, is a part of the gourd family and a summertime cousin to our fall favorites like pumpkins and squash.
 Although we use cucumbers more like a vegetable in salads and other dishes, it is actually a fruit.
 It’s kind of like the whole tomato revelation you have in grade school—acts like a vegetable, but really it’s botanically classified as a fruit.

 Cucumbers have to thicker outer layer, dark green skin, but once you cut into them they have almost like a jelly composition with a few tiny seeds.
 However malleable their insides seem you still get a nice crisp when you bite into them.
 Their taste and smell are cool and fresh, with a hint of sweet and earthiness.
 Everything about them screams fresh hydration.

 Not only are cucumbers the refreshing topper you need in every summer drink, but they’re also great for your health.
 When taken internally, they are loaded with vitamins and minerals: